Quill (film): Cast

 For the role of Quill, a Labrador named "Rafie" portrayed him throughout most of the film.
 "Chibichibiku" played the puppy Quill, "Beat" was three-month-old Quill and "Yuma" portrayed an elderly Quill, with a CG version portraying his accident toward the end of the film.

 Soundtrack

 The film's soundtrack, composed and recorded by the Kuricorder Quartet, consists of simple recorders mixed with acoustic instruments.
 The soundtrack album was released on March 10, 2004.

+Box office

-Box officeQuill was a commercial success becoming the 21st highest-grossing film in Japan of 2004 earning $19,270,242.
+Quill was a commercial success becoming the 21st highest-grossing film in Japan of 2004 earning $19,270,242.